 Barrington Walker is Laurier’s associate vice-president of equity, diversity and inclusion and a professor in the Department of History.
-Walker is leading the creation of a university-wide EDI strategy and providing expertise, guidance, mentorship and support to faculty and staff working toward EDI-related goals.
-Walker has written about and taught Black Canadian history, race, law and immigration; Canadian social history; African-American history, especially in the American South; and relations between Indigenous and non-Indigenous peoples in North America.
-He has written one book, Race on Trial: Black Defendants in Ontario’s Criminal Courts, 1858-1958, and edited two others, History of Immigration and Racism in Canada: Essential Readings and The African Canadian Legal Odyssey: Historical Essays.
-He holds a doctorate in history from the University of Toronto.
-To set up an interview with Barrington Walker, please reach out to Claire Bruner Prime, communications and media relations officer, at email@example.com.
+Walker leads the university’s EDI strategy and provides expertise, guidance, mentorship and support to faculty and staff working toward EDI-related goals.
+Walker has written about and taught Black Canadian history, race, law and immigration, and Canadian social history.
+Contact: email@example.com

-Dana Elizabeth Weiner, associate professor in Laurier’s Department of History, is an expert on race and rights in 19th century United States.
-Weiner specializes in African American rights and activism in the Midwest and West, as well as the anti-slavery movement.
+Dana Elizabeth Weiner, associate professor in Laurier’s Department of History, is an expert on race and rights in the 19th-century United States.
+Weiner specializes in African American history, rights and activism in the American midwest and west, as well as the anti-slavery movement.
 She teaches about slavery, the U.S. Civil War and its aftermath, and rights movements.
-Her current research is in African American citizenship activism and efforts to remove racist laws in California during the 19th century.
+Weiner’s current research focuses on race, property, identity and citizenship claims among free people of African descent in 19th-century California.
 Contact: firstname.lastname@example.org

 – 30 –

 Lori Chalmers Morrison, Director: Integrated Communications, External Relations